Australia’s Hazard(ous) Frigate Upgrades

 - ADI Systems (now Thales Australia) – Integration Authority and Combat System Design.

 - Gibbs and Cox – Platform System Design Authority.
-The ship’s upgrades will push its weight to 4,200t, and American upgrades to 4,100t have pushed a hull designed for 3,600t into stability issues.
+The ship’s upgrades will push its weight to 4,200t – note that American upgrades to 4,100t have pushed a hull designed for 3,600t into stability issues.

 - CEA – Data Fusion system.

 - Lockheed Martin Naval Electronic and Surveillance Systems (LM NE&SS) – Mk 92 Mod 12 Fire Control System.